Recurring revenue: Why it matters and how to boost it

 1. Usage-based billing

-In this model, customers are charged based on their actual usage of the product.
-This model offers a fair pricing structure that aligns with customer needs and encourages them to get the most out of your service.
+Customers pay based on how much they actually use the product in this model.
+This model offers fair pricing that matches what customers need.
+It encourages them to get the most out of your service.

-- Scalability: This model allows your pricing to scale with your customers' needs, making it suitable for businesses of all sizes.
+- Scalability: Your pricing can grow with your customers' needs with this model.
+It works for businesses of all sizes.

-- Lower barriers to entry: Lower upfront costs can attract customers who might hesitate to commit to a fixed subscription fee.
+- Lower starting costs: Lower upfront costs can attract customers who might not want to commit to a fixed subscription fee right away.

 2. Fixed contracts

-Fixed contracts involve customers signing up for a specific service level at a set price for a predetermined period.
-This model provides a high degree of predictability for you and your customers.
+Customers sign up for a specific service at a set price for a certain time with fixed contracts.
+This model gives predictability for both you and your customers.

 - Stable revenue: Fixed contracts guarantee a steady stream of revenue for the duration of the contract.